 Policy would cut carbon pollution by 176 thousand metric tons

-Olympia, WA — Today, the House Environment Committee passed HB 1444, which would adopt appliance efficiency standards on 17 consumer products, including commercial dishwashers, commercial fryers, water coolers and faucets.
+Olympia, WA — Environment Washington joined environmental and consumer allies to press the Washington legislature to adopt appliance efficiency standards (SB 5115/HB 1444) on 17 consumer products, including commercial dishwashers, commercial fryers, water coolers and faucets.
 The new standards would reduce customers’ utility bills, cut climate altering carbon dioxide pollution and smog forming emissions, and save water resources.
-Following is the statement of Environment Washington Director Bruce Speight:

 The recommended standards would annually prevent 176 thousand metric tons of climate-altering carbon dioxide from entering the atmosphere — the equivalent of taking more than 38,000 cars off of the road each year.
 The standards would also prevent pollution from nitrogen oxide (smog-causing pollution) and sulfur dioxide (a fine particulate pollution).

 SB 5115 has passed the Senate Energy, Environment and Technology Committee and is currently before the Senate Ways and Means Committee.
 The companion bill, HB 1444, had a hearing in the House Environment Committee on January 29, and is scheduled for an executive session on February 7.